isaacew/aiaa-typst/template.typ

 // This function gets your whole document as its `body` and formats
 // it as an article in the style of the AIAA.

+#import "dropcap.typ": dropcap // Needed for the Dropcap in the template.

 #let aiaa(
   // The paper's title.
   title: (),